Haaduken/coms327/DEVELOPERS.md

       - Inputs: a pointer to a struct of ca_data, a function pointer for what should occur each step, and a flag on how to act on each step
       - Actions: Takes the data struct passed in, gives it to the function passed in, and based on the flag, it will place it accordingly into the struct
       - Outputs: none Writes to pointer's memory
+- `ca.h`
+  - Header file for `ca.c`
+  - Contains method declarations to be used else where
+  - Contains struct `ca_data` with the following
+    - `int cellCount`
+      - Size of arr
+    - `unsigned char *arr`
+      - Array that holds data
+    - `int wrapping`
+      - Flag to indiciate if data should be wrapped or not
+    - `unsigned char qstate`
+      - Initial start state

 ---
 ## Data Structures